Frequently Asked Questions

 I took a class last night and I didn’t receive a link to my video.
 Where is it?

 Videos from on-camera classes and sessions are posted on the class page within a few days.
 Login to your account, click on My History, go to the class page, and scroll to the very bottom to find the Class Videos link.
 You will also receive an email with the link when the videos are posted.
 The link will only remain active for 30 days, so be sure to download your video ASAP if you’d like to keep it on file.
-If you have trouble downloading the file, right click on the word “Download” and then select “Save File As.”
+You can keep the file for yourself, but keep in mind they CANNOT BE DISTRIBUTED.
+Distributing and sharing your class videos will result in immediate revocation of your membership.

 I want to follow up with a Casting Director, Agent or Manager that I met at One on One.
 Where do I find their contact information?